jdjohn215/modified-RUCA-codes/readme.md

 **Errata**

-This dataset has gone through several improvement and corrections.
+This dataset has gone through several improvements and corrections.
 For details, please contact John D. Johnson.